h2non/hu/README.md

 ## About

-**hu** is a ridiculous small utility helper library designed to be embedded or bundled in applications without hurting your feelings
+**hu** is a ridiculous tiny utility helper library designed to be embedded or bundled in applications without hurting your feelings.
 It provides a set of trivial utility functions that you probably are constantly looking for in each new application.

 As you probably already know about underscore, lodash or sugar.js, hu only provides the most trivial functions for basic purposes, keeping it as a lightweight and tiny library that can be embedded as a part of your application or own library